 You jump to an article where event and conversion metrics are strong and pull inspiration from there, making a weak part of a well-performing, low-converting article more likely to work.

-These 4-Dimensional approaches exist everywhere in your business, with the data to apply your insights across channels, and improve your workflow in ways you couldn’t have imagined.
+These 4-Dimensional approaches exist everywhere in your business, with the data to apply your insights across marketing channels, and improve your workflow in ways you couldn’t have imagined.

 Channel your inner Picasso and consistently challenge yourself to see your audience, and your world, from new, advantageous perspectives.